Aiscargeauh/BustabitScripts/README.md

 This script will chase the x2 multiplier.
 It will begin to bet only after the number of red games that you input.
 After that, it will begin a martingale until there is a green game.

+### 2x Timed Chasing
+Little changes to the original 2x Chasing.
+Betting for X minutes after a streak has been seen.
+Please note it needs a green game to understand there has been such streak.

 ### Reverse Martingale
 The idea of this script is to bet more after a won game, and return to base bet when you lost a game.
 In order to make profit, you can set a limit of won games, to go back to the base bet after a won game.